Miryeong1235/COMM2216-user-guide/docs/create_new_schema.md

 1. Close the popup window.<br/>
 <img src="../img/popup_close.png" width="80%">

+!!! success
+    You can find your schema on schemas tab in the left column of MySQL workbench.

 ## Conclusion

-Now you successfully created a schema with a name you set.
-You can find your schema on schemas tab in the left column of MySQL workbench.
+By the end of this section, you will have successfully learned the following:

+- [x] How to create a connection in your local instance in MySQL
+- [x] How to create a new schema